zhanghaitao3/gaussdb-python-async/docs/faq.rst

 No.  DB-API is a synchronous API, while async_gaussdb is based around an asynchronous I/O model.
-Thus, full drop-in compatibility with DB-API is not possible and we decided to design async_gaussdb API in a way that is better aligned with PostgreSQL architecture and terminology.
+Thus, full drop-in compatibility with DB-API is not possible and we decided to design async_gaussdb API in a way that is better aligned with GaussDB architecture and terminology.
 We will release a synchronous DB-API-compatible version of async_gaussdb at some point in the future.